Troubleshoot

 Number fields from a .csv file on the web do not import correctly into the map.

-If you are adding a .csv file from the web that uses periods as decimals, but your language is set to a system that expects commas for decimals, your number fields may not display correctly.
-The decimal characters in your file should match the format your system language expects.
+If you are adding a .csv file from the web that uses periods as decimals, but your profile or organization language is set to a system that expects commas for decimals, number fields may not display correctly.
+The decimal characters in the file should match the format your system language expects.
 For example, if your system is set to English, your file should use periods as decimals.
 If your system is set to French, your file should use commas as decimals.

 My organization has a Bing Maps key that can be used in maps shared publicly.
 I see the Bing Maps basemap in my maps but the public sees an ArcGIS Online basemap.

 Verify that your organization has configured a Bing Maps key for public use.
-If it has and the public does not see a Bing Maps basemap in your map, resave your map.
+If it has a key and the public does not see a Bing Maps basemap in your map, resave your map.

 I am having issues with styling.